Table of Contents:

 And then, of course—this is the serendipity of life—which is the day, literally the day that I left William Morris, they fired the czar of programming at ABC.
 And they reached out and they picked my guy to become the head of all programming—running, basically, ABC.

 ABC was the third network, and it was the hip-shooting network.
 It would try almost anything.
 It was also kind of run like a candy store.
-If you wanted responsibility, you just took it.
+If you want responsibility, you just take it.

 HOFFMAN: Barry seized the opportunity to buy movies for ABC.
 Right off the bat, he was negotiating movie rights with some of the giants of old Hollywood.